Staff Recognition Awards

 Any Carnegie Mellon staff member, faculty member, graduate student, or undergraduate student may submit a nomination.
 Packets should include the following:

-• A letter of two pages or less justifying your position that the nominee satisfies the criteria detailed within
+• Submission of the nomination form with narrative justification of your position that the nominee satisfies the criteria detailed within.

 • One letter of reference not exceeding two pages from another Carnegie Mellon staff, faculty, or student; this may include letters from outside the department and can be submitted by an individual or group to support the nomination.